 4. Sunburn relief lotion

-Remembering sunscreen is typically less of an issue than remembering to bring along an after-sun skin soother!
+Remembering sunscreen is typically less of an issue than remembering to bring along an after-sun skin soother.

-The sun in Mexico is extremely intense and its effects can creep up on you unexpectedly.
+After all, the sun in Mexico is extremely intense and its effects can creep up on you unexpectedly.

 5. First-aid kit